streamingfast/firehose-docs/concepts/README.md

 #### Firehose & Protocol Buffers

-For each protocol, a strict and complete definition of its data structure is defined in carefully designed Protocol Buffer schemas.&#x20;
+For each protocol, a strict and complete definition of its data structure is defined in carefully designed Protocol Buffer schemas.

 <mark style="color:yellow;">\[LINK to Ethereum block models, and Solana block models, etc, etc.. or a pointer to our docs where we discuss those block models.</mark>